 - Recognize that it is normal to have mixed feelings when students go to college.
 Feelings of pain and loss often accompany separation from loved ones.
 It is also normal to feel a sense of relief when your child leaves for college and to look forward to some time alone, with your significant other, with friends, or with your younger children.

 - Allow yourself to feel whatever emotions arise during this period of adjustment; develop and maintain your own support systems.

 - Do your best to maintain your own sense of well-being.
 This may involve eating and sleeping well, exercising, and setting new and creative goals.
 If your child has moved away to college, perhaps it is a good time to do some of the things you put off while they were growing up.
 Taking on a new project or hobby can be an excellent way to channel your energy and feelings.

 Student Counseling Center Services at Pacific University

 The Student Counseling Center at Pacific University offers a variety of services to enhance your student's academic success and emotional well-being.
 These include confidential individual and group counseling for students experiencing a variety of personal-emotional issues, crisis services, referrals for psychological or psychiatric services beyond those offered in the center and psycho-educational programs focused on relevant topics for college students.
-All services are confidential and free to registered students.
-The Student Counseling Center can be reached at 503-352-2191.

 When might counseling be appropriate for your student?